To learn about any of CEBCP’s past and present policing projects, please click on the links below.

 - The Evidence-Based Policing Matrix and Matrix Demonstration Projects (ongoing)

-- Implementing and Evaluating Community Policing Strategies in Juvenile Crime Hot Spots (ongoing)
+- Implementing and Evaluating Community Policing Strategies in Hot Spots of Juvenile Offending (completed)

 - Increasing Collective Efficacy at Crime Hot Spots (ongoing)

-- Process Evaluation of the Seattle Youth Violence Prevention Initiative’s School Emphasis Officer Program (ongoing)
+- Process Evaluation of the Seattle Youth Violence Prevention Initiative’s School Emphasis Officer Program (completed)

 - Realizing the Potential of Technology in Policing (completed)